Most two-bedroom homes

 The bigger your home, the more it will cost to have a carpet installer come

-sure to ask for a simple diagram showing the best seam placements.
-You
+sure to ask for a simple diagram showing the seam placements that mater to

 can also ask about various installation options you may consider such as: